JPS915-xdarked/minecraft-discord-bridge/README.md

 **made by xdarked aka - JPS915**

-Dade with mineflayer and discord.js@12.5.3.
+*made with discord.js@12.5.3, mineflayer and codys-bridge-helper plugin*

 # how to install